About Us

 In 2005, Kristi A. Kerins became the fourth Head of School.
 With over 30 years experience in independent schools, Kristi had most recently been Head of School of Lake Forest Country Day School in Chicago and Sanford School in Wilmington, Del.
 In Kristi’s first three years as Head of School, the Avy Avenue campus was completely rebuilt and renovated.
 A task force engaged in strategic planning and determined that the school would focus on issues regarding program, identity and long-term sustainability from 2008 through 2011.

 In July 2011, Dr. Scott Erickson became the fifth Head of School.
 Scott came from the National Cathedral School in Washington, D.C., where he served as the director of the middle school.
-During his first year at PBS, Scott led the school through a strategic planning process and successful accreditation and, today, continues to build on and enhance great PBS traditions and the reputation that the school has enjoyed on the Peninsula since 1978.
-To read Dr. Erickson's welcome letter, click here.
+During his first year, Scott led PBS through a strategic planning process and successful accreditation, setting the stage for a transformative 5-year Strategic Plan.
+His legacy includes a steadfast commitment to attracting and retaining top-tier faculty and staff.
+After 13 dedicated years, Scott announced that he would conclude his tenure at the end of the 2023-2024 school year.